 Acceptable for mixed usage.
 The Sony WH-XB900N are pretty comfortable for long listening sessions, and their sound quality is decent and can easily be EQ’ed to your liking.
 Unfortunately, their ANC feature is quite disappointing and might not offer the best value.
 They’ll still be decent for commuting or to use at the office, but similar headphones could be a better option.
 They also won’t be ideal for sports, as their over-ear fit traps a lot of heat inside the cups and they aren't very stable.
 Like most Bluetooth headphones, these shouldn’t be used for watching video content or gaming due to their latency.

-Decent for critical listening.
+Decent for neutral listening.
 These headphones have a very powerful bass, which will be better-suited for bass-heavy genres like EDM, dubstep, and hip-hop.
 They might sound a bit dark for some, due to the hyped bass, slightly recessed mid-range, and veiled treble, but all this can easily be EQ’ed inside their app.
 Also, they are quite comfortable for long listening sessions and their ANC feature will help you focus a bit more on your music wherever you are.

 Decent for commuting.
 These headphones have a remarkable battery life that will last you for the longest trips and they’ll be comfortable to wear during that time.
 They aren’t the most portable option and don’t come with a hard case, but on the upside, they are easy to use and their ANC can help reduce ambient noise.
 However, they don’t perform too well in the bass range, meaning they won’t be the best at cancelling out the deep rumbles of an engine.